Wareezy/Budget_Tracker/Assignment_7/reflection.md

 ### 🧠 Final Thoughts

 Customizing the **Team Planning** template helped me better understand my development rhythm and gave me a clean, visual way to manage my tasks.
-The added columns — *"Blocked"*
+The added columns — *"Blocked"* and *"Testing"* — were small changes that made a big difference in clarity and accountability.

+GitHub Projects isn’t perfect, but for solo development with an Agile mindset, it provides just enough structure to stay organized without the overhead of more complex tools.
+As my project grows, I can revisit Jira or Trello, but for now — this setup empowers me to build, test, and deliver with focus.

+---

+### 📚 Lessons Learned

+Throughout this process, I gained several valuable insights:

+- **Workflow Design Matters**: A well-structured board makes a huge difference in productivity.
+Simply adding "Testing" and "Blocked" helped me slow down, reflect, and avoid skipping essential steps.
+- **Tooling Should Serve the Process**